Real-Time Optimization Meets Bayesian Optimization and Derivative-Free Optimization: A Tale of Modifier Adaptation: Methodology

 Not only does GP regression provide a natural approach to describing the plant-model mismatch in a non-parametric way, but it also enables estimating the variance of the observations alongside the other hyperparameters of the GPs in case the noise level is unspecified.
-In our initial case study shown in Figure~\ref{fig:ex1_exploration}, we did not assumed any prior knowledge of the process noise.
-By contrast, the results in Figure~\ref{fig:ex1_exploration2} assume that the (correct) process noise is given.
+In our initial case study shown in Figure~\ref{fig:ex1_exploration}, the process noise was estimated in this way.
+By contrast, the results in Figure~\ref{fig:ex1_exploration2} make some prior assumptions regarding the process noise level.

-By and large, the performance of all three modifier-adaptation schemes is clearly enhanced by the specification of the noise level.
+By and large, the performance of all three modifier-adaptation schemes is clearly enhanced by the specification of the correct noise level (Figure~\ref{fig:ex1_expl2_obj}).
 In the case that no extra excitation is added to the modified cost of the RTO subproblems (Figure~\ref{fig:ex1_expl2_no}), the odds of the iterates getting trapped at a suboptimal point are significantly reduced, albeit still not negligible; while with an acquisition function (Figures~\ref{fig:ex1_expl2_ucb} \& \ref{fig:ex1_expl2_ei}), the variability of the iterates around the plant optimum is much lower.
-This cursory comparison illustrates well the benefits of characterizing the process noise, e.g. based on historical data.
+A final comparison is conducted where the process noise level specified to the GPs is incorrect (Figure~\ref{fig:ex1_expl2_obj2}), in this case underestimating the noise variance by a factor of $2$.
+Such a misspecification negates the benefits of providing the noise level, showing a comparable performance as with noise estimation during GP training.
+A larger underestimation of the noise level could even become detrimental to the RTO system's reliability.
+This cursory analysis illustrates well the benefits of characterizing the process noise, e.g. based on historical data.

 \paragraph{On the Benefit of Specifying a Nominal Process Model}

 The basic idea behind modifier adaptation entails correcting a model-based optimization problem so that its solution will match the plant optimum upon convergence.
 By contrast, Bayesian optimization and derivative-free optimization do not rely on a preexisting model, so it seems legitimate to raise the question whether a GP model alone would be suitable to drive such an RTO system.
 Discarding the process model altogether is akin to model-free RTO, which is be easier to design and maintain, but could result in large performance loss or lesser reliability compared to model-based RTO nonetheless.
 The behavior of a modifier-adaptation scheme without a prior (nominal) model---that is, setting $y_1({\bf u})=y_2({\bf u})=0$ in Problem~\eqref{eq:Illu1_ma}---is shown in Figure~\ref{fig:ex1_exploration3}.